darchr/gem5art-experiments/documents/CPU/TimingSimple_results.md

 ### Memory Latency:

-- Inf : Perfect memory, it takes ‘0ns’ for any memory access.
+- Perfect : Perfect memory, it takes ‘0ns’ for any memory access.
 - SingleCycle : It takes '1ns' for any memory access.

 ### Simple_Timing CPU